 International producers might shoot in Vancouver for the climate or the great exchange rate, but they keep coming back because Vancouver’s film community delivers consistently exceptional work on par with the best from around the world.
 With a vibrant and thriving scene, Vancouver has earned its “Hollywood North” moniker for the sheer amount of film and TV work generated from this area.
-Hear about the BC hometown advantage with four film stakeholders whose work with domestic and international production has made Vancouver a force to be reckoned with on the world filmmaking scene.
+Hear about the BC hometown advantage with three film stakeholders whose work with domestic and international production has made Vancouver a force to be reckoned with on the world filmmaking scene.

 Panel Participants Include:

 - Mina Shum (Writer, Director – Meditation Park, Double Happiness)

 - Matthew Kowalchuk (Writer, Director – Lawrence & Holloman, Bedbugs: A Musical Love Story)

 - Jason James (Producer, Director, Writer – Entanglement, The Burning Feeling, Mountain Men)

 - Moderator: Sabrina Furminger (founder and editor-in-chief, YVR Screen Scene)